 - Nutritional information does not include optional ingredients.

-How to Doctor Up White Cake Mix Step-by-Step
+How to Doctor Up Cake Mix Step-by-Step

 Mix the Batter: Preheat your oven to 350°F, spray two 8-inch round cake pans with nonstick spray, line the inside bottom of each pan with parchment paper, and set aside.
-In a medium bowl, stir 15.25 ounces (1 box) of white cake mix, 1 cup of all-purpose flour, 1 cup of granulated sugar, and ½ teaspoon of kosher salt together.
+In a medium bowl, sift 15.25 ounces (1 box) of white cake mix, 1 cup of all-purpose flour, 1 cup of granulated sugar, and ½ teaspoon of kosher salt together.
 Set aside for now.
-In the bowl of a stand mixer fitted with the paddle attachment, beat 1½ cups of buttermilk, 1 cup of full-fat sour cream, 3 large eggs, and 2 teaspoons of vanilla extract on high until well combined.
+In the bowl of a stand mixer fitted with the paddle attachment, beat 1½ cups of room-temperature buttermilk, 1 cup of room-temperature, full-fat sour cream, 3 large room-temperature eggs, and 2 teaspoons of vanilla extract on high until well combined.

-Make the Buttercream: In the bowl of a stand mixer fitted with the whisk attachment, beat 5 cups of powdered sugar, 1½ cups of unsalted butter, and 1 tablespoon of vanilla extract together on high speed until light and fluffy, about 5 minutes).
+Make the Buttercream: In the bowl of a stand mixer fitted with the whisk attachment, beat 5 cups of powdered sugar, 1½ cups of room-temperature unsalted butter, and 1 tablespoon of vanilla extract together on high speed until light and fluffy, about 5 minutes.
 If the frosting is too thick to smooth onto the cake, beat in a tablespoon of heavy cream.
 If the frosting seems too thin, add a bit more powdered sugar.

-Stack the Cakes: Once the cakes have been removed from the fridge, use a large serrated knife to cut the dome tops off both cakes so they both have a flat top.
+Stack the Cakes: Once the cakes have chilled, use a large serrated knife to cut the dome tops off both cakes so they both have a flat top.
 Place a thin layer of frosting (about 2 tablespoons) in the middle of a cake board or cake plate then place one cake (cut side facing up) on top of that frosting.
 This small amount of frosting helps to secure the cake to the cake plate so it doesn’t slide around during the decorating process.
 Add a generous layer of frosting on top of that first cake layer then place the second cake layer (bottom facing up) on top of the first cake layer.

 Crumb-Coat the Cake: Frost a thin layer of frosting around the top and sides of the cake.
 To get the layers of frosting smooth, use a tool like a cake scraper to smooth the icing out.
 Place the lightly frosted cake in the freezer for 10 minutes so the frosting hardens up a bit before frosting the next layer.